meltingscales/react-business-card-hfbp/README.md

 ## i dont like the design/etc

-change it! you got da sauce code :3c
+change it! you got the source code :3c

 fork and PR or just fork and rename it/copy the source code